 P.S.
 If you’re a woman who already records and/or produces music for yourself or for others (or are aspiring to), I’d like to talk with you about how we might work together.

-A great place to start would be my live, Empowering Women In Audio Recording and Production Clinic that will be takes place in Nashville a couple of times a year.
+A great place to start would be my live, Empowering Women In Audio Recording and Production Clinics that take place in Nashville a couple of times a year.
+The next Clinic will be July 27th-30th, 2017.
 You can find out all the details and sign up for the Clinic at this link:

 About the Author